SapitoSucio/froggo-guides/docs/script_commands.md

 getpartymember getcharid(1), 1;
 if ( $@partymembercount != .register_num ) {
-   mes "You've made changes to your party !";
+   mes "You`ve made changes to your party !";
    close;
 }
 for ( .@i = 0; .@i < $@partymembercount; .@i++ ) {
    if ( .@partymembercid[.@i] != $@partymembercid[.@i] ) {
-      mes "You've made changes to your party !";
+      mes "You`ve made changes to your party !";
       close;
    }
 }

-// Finally, it's safe to start the event! warpparty "event_map", 0,0, getcharid(1);
+// Finally, It's safe to start the event! warpparty "event_map", 0,0, getcharid(1);
 ```